Meal-Prep-Tracker/CS388-Meal-Prep-Tracker/brainstorming.md

 * Habit: How habit-forming or addictive is this app? :
     * This app could be used any time the user wants to do a new challenge.
 It can be a daily action of doing a daily trivia quiz.
 * Scope: How well-formed is the scope for this app?
-    * This app covers the idea of trivia games and allows users to to play, create questions, and view past answered questions and leaderboard.
+    * This app would provide a challenge to users to play a trivia game.
+Users can play the trivia game to score points with their results being displayed on a leaderboard.
+Finally, users can also enter their own trivia questions to be played by other users.
+This app covers the idea of trivia games and allows users to play, create questions, and view past answered questions and leaderboard.
 This idea lacks the mobile specific features as well as being a fully unique idea.

 ### Final App Idea Chosen
 We have decided to pursue the Meal Prep Tracker application as it was the most technically challenging, well developed, and provided a topic that would best suit for a mobile application out of our three ideas.